dwavesystems/dwave-ocean-sdk/CONTRIBUTING.rst

 * File names should be lowercase with underscores or dashes and end with ``.cpp`` or ``.hpp``.
 * Namespaces should be lowercase with underscores.
-* Class names should be PascalCase. i.e. :code:`AdjArrayBQM`.
+* Class names should be PascalCase; i.e.,  :code:`AdjArrayBQM`.
-* Type aliases may follow other naming coventions to be more like the standard library. i.e. :code:`MyVector::value_type`
+* Type aliases may follow other naming coventions to be more like the standard library; i.e., :code:`MyVector::value_type`
 * Function names should be lowercase with underscores. i.e. :code:`num_variables()`.
 * Variable names should be lowercase with underscores.
 Private data members should have a trailing underscore.
 * Global variable names should be ``ALL_CAPS_WITH_UNDERSCORES``.